Sunday, February 19, 2017

 Date: April 12 2023

-16 And when evening was come, his disciples went down to the sea.
+16 When evening came, his disciples went down to the sea,

-17 And when they had gone up into a ship, they went over the sea to Capharnaum; and it was now dark, and Jesus was not come unto them.
+17 got into a boat, and started across the sea to Capernaum.
+It was now dark, and Jesus had not yet come to them.

 SubscribeStar image donor: Tyler Ovard